Selected Articles

 Baby, Can You Drive My Car?

 Can you row your own gears?
 Few Americans—particularly young ones—can drive a stick shift any more.
-This A-hed, featuring a photo of an amused valet successfully parking my Subaru for five bucks, talks about the lost art and how it’s creating a dilemma for fancy restaurants, hotels, and country clubs.
+This Page One story, featuring a photo of an amused valet successfully parking my Subaru for five bucks, talks about the lost art and how it’s creating a dilemma for fancy restaurants, hotels, and country clubs.
 Fewer than 1% of cars sold in the U.S. are manual, but that still isn’t zero.
 How do they find young people who won’t burn up the clutch?
 Read about the “VIP” treatment owners of manuals get, whether they want it or not.

 Why ‘Free’ Stock Trading Is Expensive